JesseJ713/readme-generator/README.md

   ---

   ## Usage
-  This application should be used in whenever a new project is developed and a jumpstart to an oustanding README is needed
+  This application should be used in whenever a new project is developed and a jumpstart to an outstanding README is needed

   ---